 Efficiency & Range

 The Chevy Volt operates entirely as an electric car for its first 38 or so miles after receiving a full charge.
 It burns no gasoline during those miles, drawing energy from a 400-pound lithium ion battery pack containing 16 kilowatt-hours of energy.
 Only about half of that energy is ever put to use—as a means to ensure that the batteries reach the 100,000 miles of warrantied service.
+(It's curious that G.M. is being so conservative with battery utilization compared to competitors that use 80 percent of more of capacity.)
 Current from that pack powers a 150-horsepower electric motor that drives the Volt’s front wheels.

 But 38 miles of range isn’t practical, so the Volt also carries a 1.4-liter gas-powered engine.
 That engine doesn’t drive the wheels—it only supplies power to a generator that sustains the battery charge enough to give the car another 300 miles of range.
 And that only happens once the battery is exhausted.
 (Though officially rated at 38 miles of electric-only range, countless reports from Volt owners show that Chevy's plug-in hybrid can go well beyond 38 miles of all-electric driving if driven with care.)